derme302/gh-pages-derme302/content/posts/2011-04-16-game-maker-8-1-lite-2.md

 ---
 GameMaker 8.1 (Single word now) has received mixed reviews on the [Game Maker Community](http://gmc.yoyogames.com/), while a lot of members have given it thumbs up, many are upset that it has broken their code and is not compatible with certain extensions/DLLs.
 Personally though not only does it run all my games perfectly, it also runs them a lot faster than <span style="font-style: italic;">Game Maker</span> 8.0 (Two Words).

 [YoYo Games](http://www.yoyogames.com/) made lots of noise about the new zoom feature in the room editor, while this is great (bit buggy though), the big thing new feature for me has to be the upgraded font rendering!
 Now all my games have sharp as crystal text.
-When Mike Dailly first brought up the whole font improvement, I just didn&#8217;t get it, I couldn&#8217;t even tell the difference between the two images he put up comparing the new and the old.
+When Mike Dailly first brought up the whole font improvement, I just didn't get it, I couldn't even tell the difference between the two images he put up comparing the new and the old.
 But now I get it and I am going to rush out and buy the standard edition tomorrow (Literally).

 <!--more-->